 Soccer is the second most-popular youth sport in the United States (trailing only basketball).
-And even though the stars and stripes didn’t make the 2018 World Cup, soccer is likely to get more and more popular, recruiting the kids who no longer play football.
+And with a young American team showing us what they have in the 2022 World Cup, soccer is likely to get more and more popular, recruiting the kids who no longer play football.
 To that end — and given America’s lackluster coaching talent — parents would do well to know the fundamentals and, very specifically, how to kick a ball.
 That sounds basic, but many adults do it wrong.
 So we asked Yael Averbuch, a US Women’s National Team veteran and player for Seattle Reign FC, for a little bit of guidance.

 Averbuch’s started playing soccer as a kid because it was a fun way to bond with her best friend.
 “I started playing soccer when I was seven because my best friend in school played,” Averbuch laughs.
 “Neither of my parents played soccer so we all learned the sport together.
 I remember saying I wanted to be a professional soccer player when I was nine but I had no idea what that meant.”

 If your child comes to you, wanting to play the world’s most popular sport, you better take a cue from Averbuch’s parents and learn how to play quickly.
 Luckily, we asked her for her top tips for getting your child from the early stages of kicking a ball to what they should work on to become the stars of their peewee soccer teams.

 Lesson #1: Side Foot vs. Laces